beakbahama/log/docs/stress.md

 In this envisioned world, every individual has a role to play.
 It is through our daily interactions, the choices we make as consumers, educators, policymakers, and community members, that we will forge this new society.
 Each act of understanding, each policy of inclusion, each educational innovation that recognizes diverse needs is a step toward this goal.

-Success will not be measured by the eradication of terms like ASD or PPSD from our medical dictionaries, but by the absence of the need for them.
+Success will not be measured by the eradication of terms like ASD or PTSD from our medical dictionaries, but by the absence of the need for them.
 It will be seen in communities thriving with interconnectedness and mutual support, in workplaces that genuinely adapt to the needs of all, and in educational systems that celebrate and nurture diversity in learning and development.

 As we move forward, this document serves as a call to action for everyone—from policymakers to educators, from healthcare professionals to community leaders, and to every individual committed to fostering a healthier society.
 Together, we can build a world that does not just manage symptoms but prevents them; a world that does not merely survive challenges but thrives on them.
 Let us embrace this challenge with hope and determination, knowing that our collective efforts can create an amazing world for us and all future generations.